You already save everything. The problem is finding it again.

 I had things saved everywhere - different apps, different folders, different devices.
 I'd spend more time trying to remember where something was than actually using it.

-For a while, texting myself worked.
-One thread, everything in one place.
-But it doesn't scale - and I knew I was only saving the simplest things, when I had so much more information I wanted to keep and actually use.
+I tried more than 100 different tools before deciding to build my own.
+For a while, texting myself still worked better than most of them: one thread, everything in one place.
+But it did not scale - and I knew I was only saving the simplest things, when I had so much more information I wanted to keep and actually use.

-So I took everything I knew about UX and the note-taking pain I'd lived with for years, and built the tool I actually wanted: something fast, straightforward, and reliable - where I can find anything I've ever saved, without having to feel lucky about it.
+So I took everything I knew about UX and the note-taking pain I'd lived with for years, and built the tool I actually wanted: something fast like messaging myself, but useful like a second brain - where I can find anything I've ever saved, without having to feel lucky about it.

 That's why it's called Luckynote.
 Not because finding things is a gamble - but because with the right tool, you can feel lucky every single day.